prometheus-community/community/REPOSITORIES.md

 ## For sponsors

-### Creating a new repository

-1. Comment on the issue that you are willing to sponsor this repository.
-1. Create a [team](https://github.com/orgs/prometheus-community/teams) and add the maintainers for the new repository, unless there is already an appropriate team.
-1. Create the repository.
-1. In the repository Settings -> Collaborators and Teams, add the team that should manage the repository, as Admin.
-1. Subscribe to notifications for the repository.

 ### Importing an existing repository

 1. Comment on the issue that you are willing to sponsor this repository.